Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 Mid-range (from US$110 to US$180)

-• The Otto Hotel – Centrally located in TST, this 3-star Hong Kong hotel offers a concierge service, as well as a ticket service at the 24/7 front desk.
+• The Otto Hotel – Centrally located in TST, this 3-star Hong Kong hotel offers concierge and ticketing services at the 24/7 front desk.
 All rooms are equipped with flat-screen TVs with cable channels, and each has a private bathroom stocked with free toiletries.

 • Modena by Fraser – This eco-friendly aparthotel is just a stone’s throw away from the MTR Station, Victoria Harbor, and the Star Ferry Pier.
-Each of the apartment units is air-conditioned and has a dedicated seating area, a safety deposit box, and free Wi-Fi.
+Each apartment unit is air-conditioned and includes a dedicated seating area, a safety deposit box, and free Wi-Fi.

 Budget (up to US$110)